 Pointers are crucial in dynamic memory allocation, which is done using functions like malloc(), calloc(), realloc(), and free().
 These functions allow you to allocate memory at runtime, providing flexibility for handling varying amounts of data.

-Example of dynamic memory allocation
+Example of dynamic memory allocation:

 #include <stdio.h>